 Before the interview checklist

-- Get the details of where and when the interview is, and who it is with.
+- Check the details of where and when the interview is, and who it is with.

 - Ask about any tests, presentations or activities you will do as part of your interview.

-- Figure out how you will get to your interview and how long that will take.
+- Plan how you will get to your interview and how long that will take.

 - Research the organisation through their website.